5 Common Myths about Dental Veneers

 If you’d like to improve the appearance or structure of your teeth, veneers are a wonderful option to consider.
 Made from a natural-looking porcelain material, veneers are a custom-made solution that can remedy a variety of oral health issues, including cracked or damaged enamel, gaps, or even crooked teeth.
 However, there are quite a few myths surrounding these dental appliances.
 If you’re thinking about getting veneers, here are a few myths that you definitely shouldn’t buy into.

 - To get veneers, you have to file down the entire tooth.
-We hear this myth quite often with patients who are hesitant to get veneers.
+We hear this myth quite often with patients who are hesitant to get them.
 Reshaping of the tooth will be required in order to fit the veneer, but this is usually very minimal.
-Veneers can be made to be as thin as .3mm, so this ultra-thin material can easily fit over your natural teeth.
+They can be made to be as thin as .3mm, so this ultra-thin material can easily fit over your natural teeth.

 - Getting veneers is a very painful process.
-With the usage of modern technology, patients do not experience discomfort during the process of getting veneers.
+With the usage of modern technology, patients do not experience discomfort during the process.
 During the procedure, we’ll need to remove a small amount of the dental enamel to prepare the teeth for the device, but this process is relatively painless.
 To be safe, though, we use a local anesthetic just in case.
 Patients hardly feel a thing!

 Do you want to learn more about how veneers could remedy your oral health problems?
 Call Hinsdale Dental to schedule your consultation today.
-We’re happy to answer your questions and help you to determine if veneers are a good fit for you.Return to Blog
+We’re happy to answer your questions!Return to Blog